-The Centre Region Entrepreneur Network unites entrepreneurs and startup owners in State College and the surrounding areas of Centre County.
+- The Centre Region Entrepreneur Network: This network unites entrepreneurs and startup owners in State College and the surrounding areas of Centre County.
 It encourages investing in new businesses and technologies in the area and offers frequent meetups for those going into business for themselves.

-The Berks County Networking Association specializes in helping businesspeople, including entrepreneurs, build alliances and develop leads.
+- The Berks County Networking Association: This group specializes in helping businesspeople, including entrepreneurs, build alliances and develop leads.
 It emphasizes matching professionals from non-competing fields with each other to help learn from their past experiences.

 Grow Your Business Through Networking

-Whether you are starting a new business or your startup has moved past the early stages to an established business, you can benefit from networking with others to find more opportunities.
-And remember, if you need help funding your business, you can reach out to PSECU to discuss business credit or Small Business Administration loans.
+Whether you’re starting a new business or your startup has moved past the early stages to an established business, you can benefit from networking with others to find more opportunities.
+And remember, if you need help funding your business, you can reach out to us to discuss business credit or Small Business Administration loans.